LommyTids/LiddellWorks-waypoint/README.md

    per-person accounts to configure.
 To change the password later, edit this same secret and save again; no code change or redeploy needed.

+4. **Set the flight-lookup API key (optional — only needed for the "Look up" button on the transport form).**
+   Sign up free at [RapidAPI's AeroDataBox page](https://rapidapi.com/aedbx-aedbx/api/aerodatabox) and subscribe to its free plan to get an API key, then: Workers & Pages → **waypoint-app** → **Settings** → **Variables and Secrets** → **Add** → name it exactly `AERODATABOX_API_KEY`, type **Secret**, value: the key RapidAPI gave you → **Save**.
+Same "never committed to this repo, never shown again once saved" model as the password above — if this secret is missing, the "Look up" button just shows a clear "not set up yet" message instead of the rest of the app breaking.

+Same as with the password, none of these secret values live anywhere in this repo's code — `src/worker.js` only ever reads them at runtime as `env.WAYPOINT_PASSWORD` / `env.AERODATABOX_API_KEY`.

 The KV namespace the Worker reads/writes (`waypoint-data`) already exists in your Cloudflare account and is wired up in `wrangler.toml` — no separate step needed for that.